Channel 13 Interview

 So many choices, in one place, brought to you by a food truck.
 But did you ever think about where it came from?
 Where it was built you mean?
 I would guess some place locally.
 Craig Menkhus and his wife Louise, are eating from VooDoo kitchen, on a truck which was made in Orlando, which is feeding the appetite of not only Central Florida, but also the country and even the world.
 On it’s way to Moscow, Russia, this truck is going to Dallas, Fort Worth, Texas.
 This truck is going to Jacksonville, Florida.

 Jordan Schild and Jeremy Adams are with Prestige Food Trucks, and although food trucks are welcome at events like the Lake Mary Festival of the Arts, some operators have faced opposition in certain locations, but now this duo is trying to change that and take this concept to the next level.
 The food truck pod are basically permanent locations in a strategic area where food trucks pay rent to essentially a land lord and there’s 15-20 trucks.
 A truck with Chinese and Mexican and even Cajun food in the same place all the time.

 For entrepreneurial chefs like Kevin Brune, it could be a life changer.
 I actually had jobs in events and entertainment management for the longest time and cooking was a hobby.
-And with a price tag starting at $45,000 your hobby can take off too, maybe even to Moscow like this truck’s destination.
+Your hobby can take off too, maybe even to Moscow like this truck’s destination.
 I hope they have heaters inside of it for Moscow.

 If Adams and Schild get their way, you won’t have to travel to Moscow or even all over town to get your favorite dish because you can find it in a pod in Lake Mary.